-Royalties, transportation, gathering and production fuel expenses for the Company's RNG facilities for the first quarter of 2022 were \$6,785, an increase of \$1,253 (22.7%) compared to \$5,532 in the first quarter of 2021.
-Royalties, transportation, gathering and production fuel expenses increased as a percentage of RNG revenues to 20.8% for the first quarter of 2022 from 19.7% in the first quarter of 2021.
-The increase in royalties, transportation, gathering and production fuel expenses is primarily related to the increase in RNG revenues in the first quarter of 2022 compared to the first quarter of 2021.
+Royalties, transportation, gathering and production fuel expenses for the Company's RNG facilities for the first nine months of 2022 were \$33,142, an increase of \$15,606 (89.0%) compared to \$17,536 in the first nine months of 2021.
+Royalties, transportation, gathering and production fuel expenses increased as a percentage of RNG revenues to 21.9% for the first nine months of 2022 from 19.3% in the first nine months of 2021.
+The increase in royalties, transportation, gathering and production fuel expenses is primarily related to the increase in RNG revenues in the first nine months of 2022 compared to the first nine months of 2021.
+We also recorded an increase to the Pico facility earn-out liability of \$1,122 during the first nine months of 2022 compared to a reduction of \$694 during the third quarter of 2021.